campusbeats/campusbeats.github.io/index.md

 <img src="images/mockup-7.png">
 <img src="images/mockup-5.png">

-### Milestone 1 was implemented as CampusBeats Github Milestone M1 (in a similar manner to Bowfolio GitHub Milestone M1):
+### Milestone 1 was implemented as CampusBeats Github Milestone M1:

 Picture here.

-### Milestone 1 consisted of # issues, which was managed using the Bowfolio GitHub Project M1:
+### Milestone 1 consisted of 9 issues, which was managed using the CampusBeats GitHub Project M1:

 Picture here.